sergeych/unikrypto/README.md

 ### 1.1.0-SNAPSHOT

+- Introduced `AheadPrivateKeyGenerator` class to generate private keys in bacground ahead of time
 - Added platform based mutex surrogate that performs that uses mutex on JVM and does nothing on JS.
 Strange times require strange deeds.
 - Added `EncryptedBinaryStorage`, `EncryptedStorage` and `BindableBinaryStorage`: infrastructure to effectively keep encrypted keys and values in KV storage
 - Added `KeyAddress` support, which incorporates address integrity check